 Things that I love: summer, nachos, spicy food, and anything related to a good summer party punch.
-With Memorial Day on the horizon, I’ve got the perfect party plan for your next group get-together complete with a fun DIY to do with your friends, a punch cocktail recipe, homemade nachos, and lots of avocado goodness.
+With summer fun on the horizon, I’ve got the perfect party plan for your next group get-together complete with a fun DIY to do with your friends, a punch cocktail recipe, homemade nachos, and lots of avocado goodness.
 Here’s to your next summer gathering!

 I grabbed RO*TEL® and fresh avocados for our signature party dish.
 There are so many varieties for you to choose from.